Warring Afghans Meet to Find Peace After Decades of War

-Afghanistan’s warring sides started negotiations on Saturday for the first time, bringing together the Taliban and delegates appointed by the Afghan government for historic meetings aimed at ending decades of war.
+Afghanistan’s warring sides started negotiations for the first time, bringing together the Taliban and delegates appointed by the Afghan government Saturday for historic meetings aimed at ending decades of war.

-U.S. Secretary of State Mike Pompeo attended the opening ceremony, which was held in Qatar where the meetings are taking place.
-It’s the latest in a flurry of diplomatic activity by the Trump administration ahead of the U.S. presidential election in November.
+U.S. Secretary of State Mike Pompeo attended the opening ceremony in Qatar, where the meetings are taking place and where the Taliban maintain a political office.
+The start of negotiations was the latest in a flurry of diplomatic activity by the Trump administration ahead of the U.S. presidential election in November.

-The discussions are important in the search for lasting peace that will also provide an exit for U.S. and NATO troops after nearly 19 years.

-Pompeo indicated the talks are expected to be contentious.
-He said that the outcome is entirely up to Afghans, and not the U.S.

-“Each of you carry a great responsibility,” he told the participants.
+“Each of you carry a great responsibility,” Pompeo told the participants.
 “You have an opportunity to overcome your divisions."

+While Saturday's opening was about ceremony, the hard negotiations will be held behind closed doors and over a number of sessions.
+But following a meeting with the Taliban on Saturday in Doha, Washington's peace envoy Zalmay Khalilzad said the U.S. and every Afghan would like to see a deal “sooner rather than later.”

-The sides will be tackling tough issues.
-This includes the terms of a permanent cease-fire, the rights of women and minorities and the disarming of tens of thousands of Taliban fighters and militias loyal to warlords, some of them aligned with the government.
+The sides will be tackling tough issues in the negotiations, which will include the terms of a permanent cease-fire, the rights of women and minorities, and the disarming of tens of thousands of Taliban fighters and militias loyal to warlords, some of them aligned with the government.

+Khalilzad said a quick, permanent cease-fire is unlikely, but held out hope for a gradual reduction in violence until both sides are ready to end their fighting.
+Mistrust runs deep on both sides, he said.

-The Afghan sides are also expected to discuss constitutional changes and power-sharing during the talks in Qatar's capital of Doha, where Taliban insurgents maintain a political office.
+The Afghan negotiation teams are also expected to discuss constitutional changes and power sharing during their talks.
+Subsequent rounds of negotiations could be held outside Doha.
+Germany is among the countries offering to host future negotiations.

-Even seemingly mundane issues like the flag and the name of the country - the Islamic Republic of Afghanistan or as the Taliban's administration had been known, when it ruled, the Islamic Emirate of Afghanistan - could find their way on to the negotiation table and roil tempers.
+Even seemingly mundane issues like the flag and the name of the country — the Islamic Republic of Afghanistan or the Islamic Emirate of Afghanistan, as the Taliban's administration was known when it ruled — could find their way onto the negotiation table and roil tempers.

+The Taliban were ousted in 2001 by a U.S.-led coalition for harboring Osama bin Laden, the architect of the Sept.
+11 terrorist attacks on America.

-There are no women on the Taliban's negotiation team, led by their chief justice Abdul Hakim.
+No women are on the Taliban's negotiation team, led by their chief justice Abdul Hakim.
+The insurgent movement has said it accepted a woman's right to work, go to school and participate in politics but would not accept a woman as president or chief justice.

+Deeply conservative members of the government-appointed High Council for National Reconciliation, which is overseeing the talks, also hold that women can't serve in either post.

+At the opening ceremonies, there was some sign of Taliban changes in attitudes.
+Several Taliban jostled to to take photographs of leader Mullah Abdul Ghani Baradar as he addressed the ceremony.
+Photography was banned during the Taliban rule as being against Islam.

+Baradar said the Taliban envisioned an Islamic system that embraces all Afghans, without elaborating.
+He also urged patience as the negotiations proceeded, urging both sides to stick with the talks even in the face of problems.

+“The negotiation process may have problems, but the request is that the negotiations move forward with a lot of patience, with a lot of attention, and it should be continued with such kind of attention,” he said.
+“We want to give them (people of Afghanistan) this assurance that with full honesty we continue the Afghan peace negotiation, and we try for peace and tranquility, we will pave the ground in Afghanistan.”

-Abdullah Abdullah, who was named as head of the High Council for National Reconciliation that's overseeing the talks, said in his remarks that the sides do not need to agree on every detail, but should announce a humanitarian cease-fire.
+Abdullah Abdullah, who heads Kabul's High Council for National Reconciliation, said in his remarks that the sides do not need to agree on every detail, but should announce a humanitarian cease-fire.

-He said that if the negotiations bring about lasting peace, protect Afghanistan's independence and lead to a system based on Islamic principles that preserves the rights of all people, “then both sides will be peace heroes.”
+Both sides will be “peace heroes” if negotiations bring about a lasting peace that protects Afghanistan's independence and leads to a system based on Islamic principles that preserves the rights of all people, said Abdullaah..

-Taliban representative Mullah Abdul Ghani Baradar said in his remarks that the talks should lead to an Islamic system where all Afghans see themselves as part of.

 Pompeo warned that their decisions and conduct will affect both the size and conduct of U.S. assistance.